breakstring/AzureTTS/Readme.md

 ## FQA
-- **Compatibility?** Sorry, I just tested it in UE 4.27.
+- **Compatibility?:** Sorry, I just tested it in UE 4.27.
-- **TTS 400 error** SSML struct error, or some tag not compatible with your selected voice.
+- **TTS 400 error:** SSML struct error, or some tag not compatible with your selected voice.